Where is the Kirkland Municipal Court located?

 Cost and Renewal

-• The Kirkland Police Department provides fingerprinting for Kirkland residents applying for concealed pistol licenses only.
-Fingerprinting services for employment purposes may be obtained privately by searching "Fingerprinting Services Kirkland Washington".
+- The Kirkland Police Department provides fingerprinting for Kirkland residents applying for concealed pistol licenses (CPL) only.
+Fingerprinting services for employment, adoption, or other purposes may be obtained privately by searching, “Fingerprinting Services Kirkland Washington”

-• Fingerprinting is conducted at the Kirkland Jail, located at 11750 NE 118th Street. the jail entrance is on the south side of the Kirkland Justice Center, off of NE 118th St.
+- Fingerprinting is conducted at the Kirkland Jail, located at 11750 NE 118th St Kirkland WA 98034.
+The jail entrance is located on the south side of the Kirkland Justice Center off of NE 118th St.

 Yes.
 The Property and Evidence Division frequently receives property that has been found by citizens.
 Most commonly, articles such as bicycles, key rings, backpacks, wallets and purses are turned in as found property, but it could be anything - like a laser printer.